rachellarralde/rachellarralde/README.md

 Passionate for all things music and tech.

 * 🌍  I'm based in Los Angeles
-* 🧠  I'm learning Javascript, Python, and Typescript
+* 🧠  I'm learning Javascript,TS, and Python.

 ### Skills